Skip to content

 What's with the name?

-There's really no very good synonyms for the verb, 'indent'.
-However, there are several for the act of creating a small dent in something.
-One of my favorites was 'snick'.
-It means "to cut a small notch or incision in".
-I think I'll use that!
+There aren't many good synonyms for the verb "indent", but there are a few for the act of making a small dent in something.
+"Snick" means "to cut a small notch or incision in."
+Close enough.